 If you’re looking for a gourmet holiday in Umbria, you’ve come to the right place.
 This guide to the best gourmet escapes in Umbria includes restaurants and hotels in Umbria for every budget, ranging from fine dining to the rustic flavours of the Umbrian countryside.

-So read on for the best restaurants and hotels in Umbria, from Lake Trasimeno to the hills above Todi, plus the best of historic towns such as Orvieto and Gubbio.
+So read on for the best restaurants and hotels in Umbria, from Lake Trasimeno to the hills above Todi and Perugia, plus the best of historic towns such as Orvieto and Gubbio.

 I Capricci di Merion Resort + Spa near Perugia